 People who work for themselves and don't have employees are generally not required to purchase workers' compensation insurance.
-However, someone who is self-employed might purchase a policy if:
+However, someone who is self-employed might purchase a policy to:

 Some businesses require anyone performing work for their company to carry their own insurance policies, including independent contractor workers' compensation insurance.
-This limits the company's liability, and the chances that the business will be on the hook financially if a contractor is injured on the job.
+This limits the company's liability, and the chances that the business will financially responsible if a contractor is injured on the job.

 Even if you already have health insurance, most policies exclude coverage for work-related illnesses and injuries.
 Purchasing independent contractor workers' comp insurance ensures that if you're injured while working, your medical bills will be covered.
-Workers' comp can also help replace lost wages while you're unable to work.
+Workers' comp can also help replace wages that are lost during recovery from an injury or illness.

 If you hire subcontractors, you may be required to purchase workers' comp coverage depending on how the laws in your state classify when workers are considered employees.
 Even if subcontractors have their own workers' comp policy, your state might still require you to provide workers' comp coverage for them.

-The laws determining if a worker is classified as a subcontractor or an employee can be confusing, open to interpretation, and can vary from state to state.
+The laws determining if a worker is classified as a contractor or an employee can be confusing, open to interpretation, and can vary from state to state.
 Traditionally, workers who receive a W-2 tax form are considered employees and those who receive a 1099 are contractors.
-However, you might be required to provide workers' compensation for 1099 contractors as well – depending on the laws in your state.
+However, you might be required to provide workers' compensation for 1099 contractors depending on the laws in your state.

-Consider talking with a business attorney to make sure anyone performing work for you is properly classified, and that you have the appropriate level of workers' compensation coverage.
+Consider talking with a business attorney to make sure anyone working for you is properly classified, and that you have the appropriate workers' compensation coverage.

 No, which is why it can often be confusing for the self-employed, independent contractors, and business owners with no employees to know when they might be required to purchase workers' compensation coverage.

 For example, the state of Texas generally doesn't mandate that anyone purchase workers' comp coverage, but New York requires coverage as soon as a business hires one employee.
-It's important to read up on the laws in your state to make sure you are in compliance.
+It's important to review the workers' comp laws in your state to make sure you are in compliance.